mablack/cordova-diagnostic-plugin/README.md

 ### isWifiEnabled()

-Platforms: Android, iOS and Windows 10 Mobile
+Platforms: Android, iOS and Windows 10 UWP

 On iOS this returns true if the WiFi setting is set to enabled (regardless of whether it's connected to a network).
-On Android and Windows 10 Mobile this returns true if the WiFi setting is set to enabled, and is the same as [`isWifiAvailable()`](#iswifiavailable)
+On Android and Windows 10 UWP this returns true if the WiFi setting is set to enabled, and is the same as [`isWifiAvailable()`](#iswifiavailable)
 On Android this requires permission `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`

     cordova.plugins.diagnostic.isWifiEnabled(successCallback, errorCallback);